normangalt/Cosmetics-Check/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+To get the information about the ingredients of the cosmetic product, the user needs to send the command /sendphoto to the @CosmeticsConsistensionBot, the bot will answer that it is ready to take a photo.
+Then the user needs to send a photo of the composition of the product.
+With the google cloud vision, the program recognizes the text from the photo and checks if the are any prohibited ingredients among the components.
+If yes, the bot notifies the user.
+Then the bot asks if the user wants to know more about all the ingredients that were found in the composition.
+If the user clicks no, work with the photo ends.
+If the user clicks yes, the bot sends a conclusion on the ingredients from the CIR expert panel (https://cir-safety.org/about)and work with the photo is ends.

 See how the bot works in telegram.
 Go to the @CosmeticsConsistensionBot (https://t.me/CosmeticsConsistensionBot) and send a command /sendphoto

 ![image](https://user-images.githubusercontent.com/69758108/118395266-0016cd80-b652-11eb-8600-76270312a25d.png) ![image](https://user-images.githubusercontent.com/69758108/118395292-250b4080-b652-11eb-9455-1a9043c2d8c9.png)